rebo/proof_of_concept_seed_hooks/README.md

 - Just sometimes I get put off adjusting my app because of the Msg:: chain chase all over the place to keep track of one simple thing.
 I wanted to see if I could somehow have some more isolated changes in one function (component) with stored state.

-- Per compoment data means for simple components I dont need to pollute the app with non-business logic.
+- Per component data means for simple components I dont need to pollute the app with non-business logic.

 - This should make it easier to create reusable chunks of logic that can be helpful in a different apps without having to wire in everything TEA style.